rnabioco/valr/cran-comments.md

 ## New patch version

-* This is a second resubmission with better Title and DOI added to Description, and a period at the end of the Description.

-* This is a new patch version that fixes an issue in the last release caught by CRAN rchk involving a misplaced UNPROTECT call.
+* This is a new patch version that imports Rcpp, which should have always been the case, but was masked by its Import by readr, which recently dropped use of Rcpp.

 ## Test environment